devPrashantKumar/SpringBootByShreyanshJain/README.md

 ## Topics Covered
 - bean creation based on value of property available in config using @ConditionalOnProperty
+- similar kind of other conditional annotations also available and we can create custom also

 ---
 # Video 11 :